 Why Cats Scratch A Lot

-Cats scratching your newly upholstered couch or your favorite curtain do not mean they are bad kitties.
-Did you know that cats have scent glands in their paws?
-And when they scratch, it leaves not just a mark but also a scent that marks their territory.
-Scratching is also a form of exercise for them, part of the cat body stretches and leg flexes.
-They also do this to remove the hard layer of skin on their paws.
-Scratching is their instinctive and normal behavior and you do not want to discourage them from doing it.
+Cats scratching your newly upholstered couch or favorite curtains does not mean they are bad kitties.
+Cats have scent glands in their paws so when they scratch, it leaves a scent to mark their territory.
+Scratching is also a form of exercise, part of the cat body stretches and leg flexes.
+They also scratch to remove the hard layer of skin from their paws.
+Scratching is their instinctive behavior and you do not want to discourage them from doing it.
 And don’t even think about having your cats declawed, that is a very sad thought.
-The key is to train them on scratching just one object, and that is your DIY cat scratching post.
+The key is to train them to scratch just one object – your DIY cat scratching post.

 How To Make A DIY Cat Scratching Post

-Yes, you can make one for your fur babies.
-It might cost you a little more than the store bought but what you’ll learn to make here is far long lasting than the one costing around $40 in the stores.
-You can even say that this is a heavy duty DIY cat scratching post.
-Just know what your cats’ preferred texture is, the ones they usually scratch and you use that same texture for your DIY cat scratching post.
-Be patient while training them, and be sure to cover the off-limits objects in your house with textures that is most unappealing to them like aluminum foils. etc. If you don’t want your cats lying on your favorite pillow, try applying scents that they do not like so that they won’t even go near it.
+Yes, you can make one for your fur babies!
+It might cost you a little more than a store bought post but this heavy duty pose will be far longer lasting than those costing $40 in the stores.
+Just learn your cats’ preferred texture, what they usually scratch and use that same texture for your DIY cat scratching post.
+Be patient while training them, and be sure to cover off-limits objects in your house with textures that are less appealing to them.
+If you don’t want your cats lying on your favorite pillow, try applying scents that they do not like so that they won’t even go near it.

 What You Need